tech-o-stor/OverdriveNTool/README.md

 ## How to use OverdriveNTool?

 ### Step 1 – Download the program
-Download the program from the official source SourceForge.
-Or download the release from Guru3d.
+Download the program from the [official source GitHub](https://github.com/tech-o-stor/OverdriveNTool/)

 ### Step 2 – Run the program
 To run it, you must first extract the zip archive.
 Any folder on your hard drive will do.
 It is advisable to create a new one that will be used only for overclocking.
 Run the program and select the model of your video card in the upper field: